1984–85 Associate Members' Cup

-The 1984–85 Associate Members' Cup, known as the 1984–85 Freight Rover Trophy, was the second staging of the Associate Members' Cup, a knock-out competition for English football clubs in the Third Division and the Fourth Division.
+The 1984–85 Associate Members' Cup, known as the 1984–85 Freight Rover Trophy, was the fourth staging of a secondary football league tournament, and the second staging of the Associate Members' Cup, a knock-out competition for English football clubs in the Third Division and the Fourth Division.
 The winners were Wigan Athletic and the runners-up were Brentford.

 The competition began on 22 January 1985 and ended with the final on 1 June 1985 at Wembley Stadium.

 In the first round, there were two sections: North and South.
 In the following rounds each section gradually eliminates teams in knock-out fashion until each has a winning finalist.
 At this point, the two winning finalists faced each other in the combined final for the honour of the trophy.